Vizhou19/Vizhou19/README.md

 I'm currently working on:
 - ModernDex (Modern take of the Pokédex)
 - Next.JS Emmanuel Church Website
-- (Soon) A Redesigned Formula 1 Website.
+- (WIP) A Redesigned Formula 1 Website.
 - (In 2027) Fantasy Football Trade Analyzer that takes real time data and AI

 Programming Languages I'm experienced in: